 Do Diapers Expire?

-They make diapers from different parts such as the cloth of the diaper, the adhesive strips, the elastic waistband, and the chemical for absorption.
+Diapers are made from different parts such as the cloth of the diaper, the adhesive strips, the elastic waistband, and the chemical for absorption.

 - According to findings from various discussion boards, many parents affirmed that diapers do not truly expire, but the different parts break down with time.

 - For instance, the cloth of the diaper may yellow, and the elastic waistband may break down or lose its elasticity.